-University Police have also begun increasing their community policing efforts and working to meet more members of the campus community.
+Over the past few years, University Police have been increasing their community policing efforts and working to meet more members of the campus community.

-Accountability, one of our core Mountaineer values, drives our commitment to protecting people.
-We will never stop striving to provide the safest possible environment for all those we serve.
+Accountability is one of our core Mountaineer values, and we constantly assess and improve our efforts to protect all community members.

+We will never stop striving to provide the safest possible environment, for all those we serve.